 If you’re thinking about going to admitting to a drug rehab facility and have never been before, of course, you have a multitude of questions.
 Facing any new experience can be scary, and especially, if that new experience presents a permanent life change.
 We’ve put together a list of some of the most important things to know about drug and alcohol treatment centers and what to expect while there, to help you better familiarize with the concept.

-Not NH Every Drug and Alcohol Rehab Center are the Same
+Not NH Every Drug and Alcohol Rehab Center is the Same

 While there a number of aspects of drug and alcohol rehab that are typical, no two drug and alcohol treatment centers are the same.
 For example, some treatment centers are harm-reductive (allow monitored use of less harmful substance) while others are abstinence-focused (do not allow substances of any kind).
 Some rehab facilities are 1-2 weeks long, while others can last months.
 Knowing that there can be a vast difference in the offerings can help in doing your research to find out what types of centers might be best for your personal needs.

 Some drug and alcohol treatment centers have on-site medical detox services, in which you will be medically-monitored while you go through a bodily withdrawal from the drug you are addicted to.
 Other facilities will recommend detox if needed, to nearby centers and hospitals that have the medical resources to facilitate a managed detox.
 Note: Not all clients are required to detox under medical supervision, however, in some cases, depending on the level of use and/or specific substance, monitored detox is required to avoid potential fatal consequences.
 You should consult with rehab staff to determine if medically-supervised detox is right for you, prior to beginning inpatient drug rehab.